peterzhu2118/shopify-summer-2019/README.md

 Authenticate by placing the API token in the headers as `HTTP_API_TOKEN`.
 For example, to perform an API call as the user `testing` use the following cURL command `curl -H "Api-Token: af5f6ad39d4bfba41c0a0b5b355b02ee65958a0c9adad4d2a70b67d72b8f425c" -X POST https://shopify-challenge.peterzhu.ca/graphql`.

+Note: `createUser` is the only GraphQL method that is not protected by authentication (i.e. you can create users without providing an API token).

 ## API Documentation

 Full documentation can be found [here](https://www.peterzhu.ca/shopify-summer-2019/).